aws/aws-cdk/specifications/cloud_assembly.md

 Deployment systems **SHOULD** return an error upon encountering an occurrence of the `\` literal that is not part of a valid escape sequence.

-Drops **MUST NOT** cause circular dependencies.
+Droplets **MUST NOT** cause circular dependencies.
 Deployment systems **SHOULD** detect cycles and fail upon discovering one.

-#### Drop Type
+#### Droplet Type
-Every Drop has a type specifier, which allows *Cloud Assembly* consumers to know how to deploy it.
-The type specifiers are `string`s that use an URI-like syntax (`protocol://path`), providing the coordinates to a reference implementation for the Drop behavior.
+Every Droplet has a type specifier, which allows *Cloud Assembly* consumers to know how to deploy it.
+The type specifiers are `string`s that use an URI-like syntax (`protocol://path`), providing the coordinates to a reference implementation for the Droplet behavior.

 Deployment systems **MUST** support at least one protocol, and **SHOULD** support all the protocols specified in the following sub-sections.